-The most common respiratory symptoms of COVID-19 infection include; a high temperature, fever, cough, shortness of breath, breathing difficulties and loss of sense of smell and taste.
+The most common respiratory symptoms of COVID-19 infection include; a high temperature, fever, cough, shortness of breath and breathing difficulties.

-A member of the household, a teacher/SNA displaying these symptoms should immediately inform the parent/teacher/SNA, as appropriate.
-In-Home-based supplementary provision must not proceed if a member of the household/teacher/SNA has any of the symptoms listed below:
+A member of the household, a Teacher/SNA displaying these symptoms should immediately inform the parent/Teacher/SNA, as appropriate.
+Home-based tutition/support must not proceed if a member of the household/Teacher/SNA has any of the symptoms listed below:

-- High temperature - ✓ Cough✓ Shortness of breath or breathing difficulties - ✓ Loss of smell, of taste or distortion of taste
+- ✓ High temperature - ✓ Cough - ✓ Shortness of breath or breathing difficulties - ✓ Loss of smell, loss of taste or distortion of taste

-The following advice is provided to inform parents, pupils and teachers/SNAs how to reduce the chance of getting infected by the coronavirus:
+The following advice is provided to inform parents, students and Teachers/SNAs on how to reduce the chance of getting infected by the coronavirus: